LUGGPublic/CG_Labs/README.rst

 LU_Computer_Graphics_Labs contains the source code for the various Computer Graphics courses taught at `Lund University`_ (EDA221_ and EDAN35_).
-For now, only Assignment 1 of EDA221 is available.
+All assignments of EDA221 are available, but the ones of EDAN35 are missing.

 The public repository is found at https://github.com/LUGGPublic/CG_Labs.